 .62 Hearings.

-A. A request for a hearing shall be filed with the Office of Administrative Hearings, with a copy to the Office of Health Care Quality of the Department, not later than 30 days after receipt of notice of the Secretary's action.
+A. A request for a hearing shall be filed with the Office of Administrative Hearings, with a copy to the OHCQ [Office of Health Care Quality] of the Department, not later than 30 days after receipt of notice of the Secretary's action.
 The request shall include a copy of the Secretary's action.

 B. A hearing requested under this chapter shall be conducted in accordance with State Government Article, Title 10, Subtitle 2, Annotated Code of Maryland, and COMAR 10.01.03 and 28.02.01.